-Heads of Terms contain the details agreed and also set out further confidentiality terms and the extent of the exclusivity period offered.
-Once they are signed, the negotiating strength passes from the vendor to the purchaser (the 'Pendulum of Power') so care needs to be taken in choosing the partner.
-The highest offer does not always win, far from it; there is the important question of deal structure, cultural fit and an assessment as to whether the purchaser can deliver on the deal offered.
+Heads of Terms contain the details agreed and also sets out further confidentiality terms and the extent of the exclusivity period offered.
+Once they are signed the negotiating strength passes from the vendor to the purchaser, so care needs to be taken in choosing the partner.
+The highest offer does not always win, far from it, there is the important question of deal structure, cultural fit and an assessment as to whether the purchaser can deliver on the deal offered.
+Normally, once Heads of Terms are signed completion can be achieved in 4-8 weeks.